sarweshsuman/elastic-airflow-cluster-k8s-setup-manifests/README.md

   make docker-build IMG=elastic-worker-controllers:0.1
   make deploy IMG=elastic-worker-controllers:0.1
   ```
-  This compiles the controller code and builds image and deploys into minikube cluster namespace elastic-worker-autoscaler-system.
+  This compiles the controller code and builds image and deploys into minikube cluster namespace *elastic-worker-autoscaler-system*.

   Validate pod is up and fine.
   ```